conceptual thought by Anek Suwanbundit in 2016

 4.2 Order: Structural Cognition

 Order involves organizing experience into meaningful structures.
-This includes: Categorization, pattern recognition, and system formation.
-This stage reflects Kant’s insight that knowledge is structured by the mind.
+This includes categorization, pattern recognition, and system formation.
+This stage reflects Kant’s (1998) categories of understanding and Piaget’s (1970) cognitive schemas.

 4.3 Controlity: Normative Evaluation